 Charles University has 17 independent faculties and each faculty has its own specific application procedure and admission requirements.
-Most faculties hold their own entrance exams.

 a) a completed secondary education before entering the first year of a Bachelor’s or an undivided Master’s degree programme;

 b) a completed Bachelor’s degree before entering the first year of a follow-up Master’s degree programme;

 c) a completed Master’s degree in a related field of study before entering the first year of doctoral programmes.

 All applicants who submit the required materials by the deadline might be invited to sit an entrance exam (if one is required).
 Entrance examinations are normally held within the period of May to June or July, unless the faculty determines otherwise, for example adjusting to the period when foreign nationals obtain their certification.